Apex predator

-An apex predator, also known as a top predator, is a predator at the top of a food chain, without natural predators of its own.
+An apex predator, also known as a top predator or superpredator, is a predator at the top of a food chain, without natural predators of its own.

 Apex predators are usually defined in terms of trophic dynamics, meaning that they occupy the highest trophic levels.
 Food chains are often far shorter on land, usually limited to being secondary consumers – for example, wolves prey mostly upon large herbivores (primary consumers), which eat plants (primary producers).
 The apex predator concept is applied in wildlife management, conservation, and ecotourism.

-Apex predators have a long evolutionary history, dating at least to the Cambrian period when animals such as Anomalocaris dominated the seas.
+Apex predators have a long evolutionary history, dating at least to the Cambrian period when animals such as Anomalocaris and Timorebestia dominated the seas.

-Humans have for many centuries interacted with apex predators including the wolf, birds of prey, and cormorants to hunt game animals, birds, and fish respectively.
+Humans have for many centuries interacted with other apex predators including the wolf, birds of prey, and cormorants to hunt game animals, birds, and fish respectively.
 More recently, humans have started interacting with apex predators in new ways.
-These include interactions via ecotourism, such as with the tiger shark, and through rewilding efforts, such as the proposed reintroduction of the Iberian lynx.
+These include interactions via ecotourism, such as with the tiger shark, and through rewilding efforts, such as the reintroduction of the Iberian lynx.

 Ecological roles

 Effects on community

 Apex predators affect prey species' population dynamics and populations of other predators, both in aquatic and terrestrial ecosystems.
 Non-native predatory fish, for instance, have sometimes devastated formerly dominant predators.
 A lake manipulation study found that when the non-native smallmouth bass was removed, lake trout, the suppressed native apex predator, diversified its prey selection and increased its trophic level.
 As a terrestrial example, the badger, an apex predator, preys upon and also competes with the hedgehog, a mesopredator, for food such as insects, small mammals, reptiles, amphibians, and the eggs of ground-nesting birds.
 Removal of badgers (in a trial investigating bovine tuberculosis) caused hedgehog densities to more than double.
 Predators that exert top-down control on organisms in their community are often considered keystone species.
-Humans are not considered apex predators because their diets are typically diverse, although human trophic levels increase with the consumption of meat.